 I recently discovered So Sweet Couture Chocolate Boutique who have this beautiful Dairy Free Easter Egg Gift Box, available to order online.
 Essy & Bella also offer a range of dairy and soya free chocolates online, including several fun shapes in the kid’s section.
 Some of Plamil’s new dairy free Easter range is also soya free, like the Bow-Tie Bunny, the Lots of This None of That Bunny Bar, Dairy Free Bunny Bars and Half Eggs.
 I discovered this cute Dark Chocolate Rabbit Lolly by Cocoa Loco in a health food store in London.

 If you’re looking for chocolate treats to put inside plastic eggs for an egg hunt check out Moo Free chocolate drops, Ombar chocolate buttons, or use some of the sweets mentioned below.
 Check out the Dairy and Soya Free Treats List for more dairy and soya free chocolates.

 Dairy Free Easter Sweets, Biscuits and Marshmallows

-Haribo are doing a very sweet Easter chick which comes with marshmallows and a variety of dairy free Easter treats.
+Haribo are doing a very sweet Easter chick this year which comes with marshmallows and a variety of dairy free Easter treats.

 Other sweets that are great for using in plastic eggs – Easter themed Haribo or other jelly sweets, Jelly Beans (these are also great for using on your chocolate Easter nests to look like eggs), Easter Jelly Babies (Jelly Bunnies) or consider some of the non-food items below.